Eating Disorders Service (Adult)

 • separate FREED therapy groups (MANTRA and CBT-ED)

-Children and Adolescent Mental Health Service (CAHMS) transitions
+Children and Adolescent Mental Health Service (CAMHS) transitions

 The referral criteria for Children and Young People – Certified Eating Disorders Specialist (CYP-CEDS) transition service users are identical to those for non-transition service users.
 However, CONNECT community service can offer an initial assessment six months before the individual’s 18th birthday.
 If this window is missed, CONNECT will support a six-month transition period to facilitate a smooth and effective transfer between services providing the transition spans a 6-month period and CYP-CEDS remain involved for that full duration.